tusharmath/any-dom/README.md

 [![Greenkeeper badge](https://badges.greenkeeper.io/tusharmath/any-dom.svg)](https://greenkeeper.io/)

 Provides a consistent API for any virtual dom library.
-Now I can create libraries that are not bound to only a single virtual dom library implementation.
+Now one can create libraries that are not bound to only a single virtual dom library implementation.

 # Idea